What To Know About Beets

 What To Know About Beets, Storing:

-The greens should be stored in a separate bag, unwashed until ready to use.
+The greens should be stored in a separate bag, and unwashed until ready to use.
 Again, remove as much air as possible.
 They’ll keep for three to four days.
-If there are any ties or rubber bands on the greens, remove immediately.
+If there are any ties or rubber bands on the greens, remove them immediately.

 Other methods of storage: